Friday, 2 March 2018

 -----

-Escape movements.
-Yes, they correlate to the weather, but they come down to food.
 We humans are nine meals from anarchy.
 Some birds are one or two from death.
 Calling it a hard weather movement helps hide the life-or-death decisions being taken.
-At the moment, all too often we birders will get excited by the rare garden bird, the patch tick, the hard weather movement day total and fail to appreciate they've appeared because they're having troubles..
+Not simply a happy switch between sites, often this is escaping.
+At the moment, all too often we birders will get excited by the rare garden bird, the patch tick, the hard weather movement day total because it's what these bird species do, but fail to appreciate these individual birds are appearing because they're in trouble..

 No comments: